Cheadle Hulme School: Other activities

 Other extracurricular activities include the business start-up scheme Young Enterprise, a philosophical society, Chess club, Go club, German club, Film club, Gourmet club, and participation in a local Mock Trial competition.
 Students are also encouraged to take part in the Duke of Edinburgh Award Scheme.
-There are many more activities which cover a wide range of areas including cooking, building, photography, and much more.
+Students also have been taking part in F1 in Schools where they have won awards throughout the years.
+There are many more activities which cover a wide range of areas including cooking, building, and photography.